fadhelmurphy/with-react-context-localstorage/README.md

-This website is Adaptive & Responsive (Mixed).
+This boilerplate use Adaptive & Responsive (mix).
 ## Demo
 This project is deployed to Vercel and can be accessed [Here](https://la-fe.vercel.app/).
 ## Tech Stack